How to White Label WordPress Login and Dashboard

 We generally sell WordPress websites on the basis that it is simple and user-friendly.
 We feel the WordPress admin area has been lacking in the client handover process.
 Let’s say you’ve made a fantastic website and taken care of your client the whole way through.
 You hand them the login details and they’re greeted with a foreign logo and a ton of unfamiliar options.
 We tend to give all of our client’s training on their new website but still, they can feel very overwhelmed.
 The goal of this article is to solve that by white labeling and simplifying the WordPress dashboard.

-What is White Label Branding for WordPress?
+What does it mean to White Label WordPress?

 WordPress is the most popular content management system (CMS) in the world.
 However, many people still don’t know about it.
 When working on a client project, it is possible that they are not familiar with WordPress.